A free fermions in disguise model with claws: Proof of mutual commutativity of charges

 We next prove that an isolated connected component $\mathcal{O} \subset \LopR$ containing an extended claw connected to frozen even vertices or special odd vertices cannot break the balance between the number of vertices in $\mathcal{O}_L$ and $\mathcal{O}_R$.

 We define an \emph{effective vertex} $\mathcal{E}$ as a subgraph in $\LopR$ satisfying: (i) $|\mathcal{E} \cap L| = |\mathcal{E} \cap R| - 1$, and (ii) the possible neighbors are at most two cliques in $L$.
 The same definition applies with the roles of $L$ and $R$ interchanged.
 An effective vertex behaves as if it were a single vertex in a path.
-If an isolated connected component in $\LopR$ forms an odd path after treating all effective vertices as single vertices, the component is proven to be a BOE component and will be cancelled.
-We can see that an extended claw connected to its frozen even vertices or special odd vertex which is not connected to any vertex other than the leaf of the extended claw (i.e., not an extended claw in all) becomes such an effective vertex.
-We can see that an extended claw connected to its frozen even vertices or special odd vertex, where the special odd vertex is not connected to any vertices other than the vertex in the extended claw, becomes such an effective vertex.
+If an isolated connected component in $\LopR$ forms an odd path after treating all effective vertices as single vertices, the component is a BOE component and cancels.
+An extended claw connected to its frozen even vertices or special odd vertex becomes such an effective vertex when it is not connected to any vertex other than a leaf of the extended claw.
+Similarly, an extended claw connected to its frozen even vertices or special odd vertex becomes such an effective vertex when the special odd vertex is not connected to any vertices other than the vertex in the extended claw.
 This concludes the proof of mutual commutativity.